 Camping weather it’s not (at least not here!) so try these s’more flavoured brownie balls instead.
 They feature brownies, chocolate, marshmallow and graham cracker crumbs and there’s nothing hard about the recipe at all.

-Great for kids as well as the grownups, Valentine s’mores brownie bite truffles are both indulgent and delicious.
+Great for kids as well as the grownups, Valentine s’mores brownie bites are both indulgent and delicious.
 This is a very simple recipe calling for only 4 ingredients, or 6 if you use the optional oil and sprinkles as well.

 S’more Truffles Ingredients